Skip to content

 Does Harris Center Crisis Residential Unit accept Medicaid?

 Yes.
 According to SAMHSA data, Harris Center Crisis Residential Unit accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific KY Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific TX Medicaid plan.
 Call (713) 970-8700 to verify your benefits.

 What level of care does Harris Center Crisis Residential Unit offer?